FORTH-ICS-INSPIRE/artemis/README.md

 ## Development Team and Contact
 We follow a custom Agile approach for our development.

-You can contact the ARTEMIS developers as follows:
+If you need to contact us about a bug, an issue or a question you have; you can reach us over at our [Discord Community Server](https://discord.gg/8UerJvh).
+Otherwise, you can contact the ARTEMIS developers via e-mail as follows:
 * Dimitrios Mavrommatis (backend): mavromat_at_ics_dot_forth_dot_gr
 * Petros Gigis (frontend): gkigkis_at_ics_dot_forth_dot_gr
 * Vasileios Kotronis (coordinator): vkotronis_at_ics_dot_forth_dot_gr